${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-\textbf{Environments.} We choose the popular cooperative MARL benchmarks Multi-Agent Particle Environment (MPE) and more challenging StarCraft Multi-Agent Challenge (SMAC) to evaluate the effectiveness of our ${\rm E}(3)$-equivariant multi-agent actor-critic methods described in \ref{sec:E(3)-equivariant multi-agent actor-critic methods}.
-In MPE, there are three scenarios, Coopertive Navigation, Coopertive Push, and Predator and Prey, where the collective goals of the controllable agents are to navigate the landmarks, push a ball to a target location, and catch all the preys, respectively.
-All scenarios in MPE fully satisfy the requirements of ${\rm E}(3)$-symmetric MGs.
-In SMAC, a group of controllable ally agents fights against enemy agents.
-The selected scenarios are 8m\_vs\_9m with \textit{hard} difficulty and 6h\_vs\_8z with \textit{super hard} difficulty.
+\textbf{Environments.} We choose the popular cooperative MARL benchmarks of MPE, MuJoCo continuous control tasks (MuJoCo tasks), including the 2D ones from \citet{tassa2018deepmind} and 3D ones from \citet{pmlr-v202-chen23i} with single- and multi-agent variations, and StarCraft Multi-Agent Challenge (SMAC) \cite{samvelyan2019starcraft} to evaluate the effectiveness of our ${\rm E}(3)$-equivariant multi-agent actor-critic methods described in Section \ref{sec:E(3)-equivariant multi-agent actor-critic methods}.
+Specifically, there are three task scenarios chosen in MPE, Cooperative Navigation, Cooperative Push, and Predator and Prey, where the collective goals of the controllable agents are to navigate the landmarks, push a ball to a target location, and catch all the preys, respectively.
+In MuJoCo tasks, we consider the representative tasks of cartpole, single- and multi-agent reacher, single- and multi-agent swimmer, multi-agent 3D hopper, and multi-agent 3D walker.
+The tasks vary in the degree of $\rm E(3)$ symmetries.
+In SMAC, the selected scenarios are 8m\_vs\_9m with \textit{hard} difficulty and 6h\_vs\_8z with \textit{super hard} difficulty.
+These tasks exhibit different levels of ${\rm E}(3)$-symmetries.
+All MPE and MuJoCo tasks exhibit perfect ${\rm E}(3)$-symmetries.
+SMAC, however, only exhibits imperfect ${\rm E}(3)$-symmetries due to two reasons: 1) the uncontrollable enemies in SMAC tasks might be ${\rm E}(3)$-symmetric, which might break the symmetries for the overall MG, and 2) another reason is that the navigation actions are categorical in four Cartesian directions, which limit the actions' expressiveness for ${\rm E}(3)$-symmetries.